-Section 877 does not apply to you if your net worth is less than \$2 million as of the date of your tax expatriation, your average annual net income tax liability for the 5 tax years prior to the date of your tax expatriation was not more than \$124,000 (for 2004), and you certify that you have met your tax obligations for the 5 years prior to expatriation.
+Section 877 does not apply to you if your net worth is less than \$2 million as of the date of your tax expatriation, your average annual net income tax liability for the 5 tax years prior to the date of your tax expatriation was not more than the amount listed under Taxation under section 877 on page 2, and you certify that you have met your tax obligations for the 5 years prior to expatriation.

-If you exceed these dollar thresholds but you certify that you have met your tax obligations, section 877 may still not apply to you if you meet one of the exceptions for dual citizens at birth with no substantial presence or for certain minors.
+If you exceed these dollar thresholds and you certify that you have met your tax obligations, section 877 may still not apply to you if you meet one of the exceptions for dual citizens at birth with no substantial presence or for certain minors.
 See Exceptions to Section 877 on page 2.

-You do not need to complete Part III of this form for 2005 if:
+You do not need to complete Part III of this form if:

-- Your average annual net income tax liability for the 5 tax years ending before the date of expatriation (see line 6 on the form) was less than \$124,000 (if you expatriated in 2004), your net worth on line 7 was less than \$2 million, and you checked the "Yes" box on line 11. - You checked the "Yes" box on line 9, and the "No" box on line 10, and you checked the "Yes" box on line 11, or - You checked the "Yes" box on lines 10 and 11.
+• Your average annual net income tax liability for the 5 tax years ending before the date of expatriation (see line 6 on the form) was not more than the amount listed under Taxation under section 877 on page 2, your net worth on line 7 was less than \$2 million, and you checked the "Yes" box on line 11.

+- You checked the "Yes" box on line 8, and the "No" box on line 9, and you checked the "Yes" box on line 11, or - You checked the "Yes" box on lines 10 and 11.